Review this article before beginning a VDA upgrade.

-If the Personal vDisk (PvD) component was ever installed on a VDA, that VDA cannot be upgraded to version 1912 LTSR or later.
-To use the new VDA, you must uninstall the current VDA and then install the new VDA.
+If the Personal vDisk (PvD) component was ever installed on a VDA, that VDA cannot be upgraded to version 1912 LTSR or later until you remove that component.

 - In the VDA installer’s graphical interface, PvD was an option on the Additional Components page.
 The 7.15 LTSR and earlier 7.x releases enabled this option by default.
 So, if you accepted the defaults (or explicitly enabled the option in any release), PvD was installed.